-Sociology is the study of human society and how individuals and groups shape and are shaped it.
+Sociology is the study of human society and how individuals and groups shape and are shaped by it.
 A sociology major will take courses in psychology, economics, criminal law, ethics, research methodology, and mathematics, among other subjects.
 A sociology major may choose to focus on a specific aspect of sociology after two years of general studies, such as criminal law or public administration.

 A sociology major is usually required to take a number of foundation classes that provide a broad overview of the various branches of sociology.
 Theories of society, research methodology, and quantitative analysis are some of the topics covered in these classes.
 Students can expect to learn statistics and how to interpret data in sociology because it is a research-intensive field.
 For both classroom and field work, a strong emphasis on research protocols will almost certainly be placed.

 A sociology major is usually required to take several psychology classes.
 Sexuality, gender differences and bias, and deviancy are all popular topics.
 Many sociology students decide to pursue a career in counseling and will enroll in numerous psychology courses.
-A master’s degree in sociology may be pursued a sociology major interested in a career in counseling.
+A master’s degree in sociology may be pursued by a sociology major interested in a career in counseling.

 Sociology majors frequently pursue criminal law as a concentration.
 Many people who want to work in law enforcement have sociology degrees.
 Law enforcement agent, probation officer, correctional officer, and public defender are some of the common jobs available to sociology majors.
 As a result, courses in public administration, punishment, ethics, and the criminal justice system may be offered.